uwescience/osc-md-git-tutorial/01 markdown.md

 Although we can write markdown in almost any text editor, today we will be using [Ghostwriter](https://ghostwriter.kde.org/).
 We choose this editor because it gives us practice seeing Markdown source and rendered output side-by-side, as well as providing us with some useful cheat sheets.

+For the computers in this lab, start by navigating to the folder `C:\BIN\ghostwriter_2.1.6_win64_portable`.
+You can do this by opening the start menu, typing Run, and hitting enter.
+At the run prompt, paste the aforementioned file path and click `OK`:

 [TODO]

+Once there, double click `ghostwriter.exe`, circled here in red:

+[TODO]

+If you see a screen saying that Windows protected your computer from an untrusted program, ask your workshop administrators for help.

 ## Basic editing